 Below are detailed descriptions of the service areas we offer.
 Scroll through to learn more about our capabilities and as always, call us if you have any questions.

 Dental disease, also called periodontal disease, is one of the highest killers of our pets.
-When periodontal disease is not addressed, the bacteria in the mouth can get into the bloodstream.
-This leads to bacteria moving throughout the body and most commonly causing disease or failure in the heart, liver, and kidneys.
+When periodontal disease is not addressed, the bacteria in the mouth can get into the bloodstream, leading to disease in the heart, liver, and kidneys.

 Why do we use general anesthesia?

 Simply put, because it is the best and the safest.
-Anesthesia free dentistry is not a good or safe option for a few reasons.
-The first is that we cannot tell our pets when to open wider, so cleaning the very back molars and inside surfaces of the teeth would be impossible.
-It also doesn't allow us to clean under the gum-line, which is where bacteria often lie and create a source of infection and gingivitis.
-The third reason is it can be dangerous if the animal moves unexpectedly.
-Finally, a lot of dental problems can be missed when you only can take a quick look.
-Fractured roots below the gum-line, abscesses at the root base, and more require a thorough exam and especially radiographs to be able to diagnose.
+Anesthesia free dentistry is not a safe option because it doesn't allow us to reach all aspects of the tooth, we cannot clean beneath the gum line, and it can be dangerous for the pet and practitioner.
+Finally, a lot of dental problems can be missed when you only can take a quick look and do not take x-rays.
 By missing these problems, your pet would have to deal with pain much longer than necessary.
 For these reasons, we consider “anesthesia free dentistry” to be just a cosmetic procedure and not a real treatment for dental disease.

 - Sterilization: also called spaying and neutering, this procedure removes the reproductive organs in an animal and prevents a wide variety of both medical and behavioral problems.